JT-Engineering-Dev/azure-infra-cicd-starter/docs/SETUP_REQUIREMENTS.md

 ```

 The GitHub workflows pass the same backend config and Terraform workspaces, so plan/apply/destroy work exactly the same on CI.

+### Optional: configure GitHub repo variables
+If you want each workflow run to double-check (or create) the backend automatically, go to **Settings → Variables** and add:

+- `TFSTATE_RG`
+- `TFSTATE_LOCATION`
+- `TFSTATE_SA`
+- `TFSTATE_CONTAINER`

+Set them to the same values you used above.
+The `scripts/bootstrap-tfstate.sh` step executed in every workflow will use those values; if the resources already exist it does nothing, otherwise it creates them idempotently before Terraform runs.